UWCNuclear/UbuntuSetUp/README.md

     export DISPLAY=0:0

-Then, type "gedit ~/.bashrc", add the line "export DISPLAY=0:0", save and close.
+Then, type "gedit .bashrc", add the line "export DISPLAY=0:0" at the top, save and close.
 Finally, paste in the terminal:

-    source ~/.bashrc
+    source .bashrc

 ***More support:***	https://wiki.ubuntu.com/WSL and Google